 There is poverty in Africa today and there is hunger.
 There is rampant corruption all across the continent.
-Terrorism is taking over the continent and there is insecurity almost anywhere you turn today in Africa.
+Terrorism is taking over parts of the continent and there is insecurity in some places.
 Many children of school-going age are out of school while illiteracy and ignorance continue to bury our dear continent in darkness.
-Teenage pregnancy is on the rise in Africa today while the population continues to explode at an alarming rate.
-Dramatic climatic conditions are living many across the continent with nothing but fear and despair.
-High unemployment and crime rates all across the continent and our corrupt leaders are doing almost nothing about these problems.
+Teenage pregnancy is on the rise in some parts of Africa and the population continues to explode at an alarming rate.
+Dramatic climatic conditions are living many across the continent with nothing but poverty, fear and despair.
+There is high unemployment and crime rates all across the continent and our corrupt leaders are doing almost nothing about these problems.

 Well, to begin with, God did not disappoint Africa in any way.
 We have almost everything.
 We are blessed with abundance of natural resources.
-The world cannot run without resources from Africa and I mean it when I say that.
+The world cannot run without resources from Africa.
 In case you doubt it, take a closer look at your cell phone and other electronic devices because there is a huge chance they contain some minerals (especially cobalt) from the Congo and other African countries.
 There is also a huge chance the piece of diamond in your wedding ring came from Africa.
 You cannot possibly discuss the gold economy without mentioning Africa.
 Why?
 It is because Africa is where most of the gold in the world today comes from.
-Almost half of the gold ever mined on Earth has come from a single place – Witwatersrand, South Africa and that is a fact.
+Almost half of the gold ever mined on Earth has come from a single place – Witwatersrand, South Africa, and that is a fact.

 Besides fueling conflicts and insecurity, illiteracy also affects Africa in so many other areas.
-Take the issue of the poor illiteracy farmers for example.
+Take the issue of the poor illiterate farmers for example.
 Most farmers in Africa today are subsistence farmers who grow crops and rear animals mainly to feed themselves and their families.
 However, because most of these farmers are illiterates, they miss out on information about new and proper farming techniques and ways to increase their yields, etc. So at the end of the day, food production is low and we all suffer.
-In other words, illiteracy directly and indirectly affects even food production in Africa and fuels poverty all across the continent.
+In other words, illiteracy both directly and indirectly affects even food production in Africa and fuels poverty all across the continent.